IgnizGitHub/HerzMapper/README.md

 # Worldbox Image-to-Map Converter

 A Rust-based tool that converts images into Worldbox: God Simulator maps. \
-This utility transforms pixel data into a `.wbox` map file using a customizable palette, making it easy to create custom maps from images.
+This utility transforms pixel data into a `.wbox` map file using a customizable palette, making it easy to create custom maps from images. \
+This tool built to be fast and customizable to the user's needs.
+If you have improvements, feel free to contribute to this project!

 ## Features
 - Convert images into Worldbox-compatible maps